-- 1.12 As a result of this remediation programme, a feasibility study of the Cwm Rheidol Metal Mine was undertaken in early 2019 and the Cultural Heritage and Archaeology of the mine will play an important role in any decision and design making processes for the proposed blow-out prevention works. - 1.13 In late September 2019 as part of the Phase I works, a series of seven (7) geo-technical trial pits were excavated in targeted locations in the area of the mine.
-These trial pits included two (2) trial pits on the existing scree slope around Adit 9, two (2) trial pits on the access track and three (3) trial pits within the 'lagoon' area. - 1.14 In summary, the Phase I archaeological watching brief managed to establish the character of the below ground surface in the targeted areas.
-Of the seven (7) trial pits excavated only one of the trenches exposed a significant find, Trial Pit No.7, where a length of un-mounted tram rail became exposed, protruding in the south facing section of the trench.
+- 1.12 As a result of this remediation programme, a feasibility study of the Cwm Rheidol Metal Mine was undertaken in early 2019 and the Cultural Heritage and Archaeology of the mine played an important role in the decision and design making processes for the proposed blow-out prevention works. - 1.13 As a result of this remediation programme, a feasibility study of the Cwm Rheidol Metal Mine was undertaken in early 2019 and the Cultural Heritage and Archaeology of the mine has played an important role in the decision and design making processes for the proposed blow-out prevention works. - 1.14 In September 2019 Phase 1 investigative ground investigation works in the form of a series of trial pits (7) were undertaken at the site to further inform the design making process.
+These pits included two (2) trial pits on the existing scree slope around Adit 9, two (2) trial pits on the access track and three (3) trial pits within the 'lagoon' area.
+This groundwork was supervised archaeologically and the resulting report (HRSW Rpt 210) concluded that the groundwork managed to establish the character of the below ground surface in the targeted areas.
+Of the seven (7) trial pits excavated only one of the trenches exposed a significant find, Trial Pit No.7 (adjacent to Adit 9 entrance) where a length of un-mounted tram rail became exposed, protruding in the south facing section of the trench.
 The tram rail was left in situ as it appeared to be fairly long and would have damaged the section of the trench.
-However, its presence clearly demonstrated that there are significant mine working remains in the form of finds still present within the spoil and scree surrounding Adit No.9, finds which will need to be given careful consideration in any future ground works in this area
+However, its presence clearly demonstrates that there are significant mine working remains in the form of finds still present within the spoil and scree surrounding Adit No.9, finds which will need to be given careful consideration in any future ground works in this area. - 1.15 In the area of the lagoon, the 2019 trial pits reached a maximum depth of only 2 meters.
+Deposits encountered in these trenches was predominantly a loose sedimentary deposit made up of consecutive layers of sand, silt and grit, suggestive of years of water and mine-water run-off from the spoil heaps to the north. - 1.16 Following the 2019 geo-technical pits a series of five (5) dynamic bore-hole tests around the entrance to Adit 9 and the Lagoon area were undertaken.
+The tests extended to 10m below surface or to refusal, which averaged around 6 meters below the surface.
+Testing was undertaken at 1m intervals.
+These dynamic tests were not being supervised under archaeological watching brief conditions. - 1.17 In late July 2020, further Phase 3 investigative works were undertaken in the area of the lagoon and the proposed lay-down area.
+This groundwork was supervised archaeologically (HRSW Rpt 220).
+Of the eight (8) trial pits none of the trenches exposed any finds or features.
+The only interesting feature from all of the eight trenches, was the fact that four of the trenches in the area of the proposed lagoon area had excavated through former mining spoil and scree, with the remaining trench alongside the track in this area exposing what appeared to be natural soil and mudstone, which suggests that the access track marks the limit of the Cwm Rheidol Mine spoil/scree in this area.
+This is confirmed by the fact that none of the trenches in the area of the proposed compound area had any evidence of any mining scree / spoil within its stratigraphy.